 Listening to Beethoven's "Moonlight Sonata," with its moody minors and grab bag of sharps, is like turning through page after suspenseful page of a forlorn Romantic era novel.

 Playing along with your favorite songs is an enjoyable, and highly effective, way of developing your playing technique.
-In this piano tutorial, you'll learn how to play Elton John's "Tiny Dancer."
+In this keyboard tutorial, you'll learn how to play "Dear Prudence" by John Lennon of the Beatles on the piano.
 While the lesson is geared toward players of an intermediate skill level, all players can follow along given adequate time and motivation.
-To get started playing "Tiny Dancer" on your own piano or keyboard, press play!
+To get started playing "Dear Prudence," press play!

 Want to know how to play the Star Wars theme on your piano or keyboard?
 Learn how with this free video piano lesson.
 While this tutorial is best suited for intermediate players, Jedi pianists of all skill levels can play along given a little sticktoitiveness.
 For more information, and to get started playing this classic John Williams theme on your own keyboard instrument, watch this how-to!